inspiral_range

 horizonbool, optional

-if True, return the maximal ‘horizon’ luminosity distance, otherwise return the angle-averaged comoving distance, default: False
+If True, return the maximal ‘horizon’ luminosity distance, otherwise return the angle-averaged comoving distance.

 Returns: